 1. STIR orange juice into cornstarch in a medium saucepan.
 Add strawberries, sugar and marmalade.
 Bring to a boil, stirring occasionally.

 2. REDUCE heat to low; cook 2 minutes, stirring, or until sauce thickens.
 Cool or chill.

 3. CUT cake into 12 slices.
 Spoon sauce over each slice.
 Garnish with optional whipped cream.

 1. PREHEAT oven to 375°F, with rack in lowest position.

 2. MIX powdered sugar and flour in medium bowl; set aside.
-In large bowl, beat egg whites and cream of tartar with electric mixer on medium speed until foamy.
+In a large bowl, beat egg whites and cream of tartar with an electric mixer on medium speed until foamy.

 3. BEAT in granulated sugar, 2 tablespoons at a time, on high speed, adding vanilla, almond extract and salt with the last addition of sugar.
 Continue beating until stiff and glossy.
 Do not overbeat.

 4. SPRINKLE powdered sugar-flour mixture, 1/4 cup at a time, over egg white mixture, folding in with a rubber spatula just until sugar-flour mixture disappears.
 Use the spatula to cut down vertically through the center of egg whites, across the bottom of the bowl and up the side, turning the egg whites over.
 Rotate bowl one-fourth turn and repeat.
 Continue folding this way just until ingredients are blended.
 Use the spatula to break large air pockets, pushing the batter gently against the side of the pan and the tube.

 Light and fluffy angel food cake made with egg whites is the opposite of dense, heavy cakes. (photo © Bhofack | Dreamstime).

 5. PUSH batter into ungreased 10 x 4 inch angel food cake pan (tube pan).
 Cut gently through batter with metal spatula or knife to break air pockets.